Shakenstir

 Rainer THE FARM.
 Glitterhouse.
 2002

-I’ve recently been considering my choice of best ever albums and partly because over many years there’s been a paucity of great quality music.
+I’ve recently been considering my choice of best ever albums and partly because over recent years there’s been a general paucity of great quality music.
 How many times have you heard the adjectives ‘incredible’, ’stunning’ and ‘amazing’ used to describe albums being TV advertised?
-Try every time.
+None of it true.
 I often wonder if people actually believe the hype backed by shed loads of radio airplay and media coverage.
 In short, I believe the art of music has been degraded to the lowest levels ever and by some artists who survive and prosper through hype rather than great talent.
+Many moons ago I decided to recommence my love for music in a more serious way.
+I invested in high quality audio and then happened upon a hi-fi magazine’s selection of the top 50 CDs for both quality of music and sound.
+So to restart my music collection over 4 months I acquired all 50 CDs selected as a start point.

-So I felt it was time to (and with the greatest difficulty) to select albums that for me represent the very best and meaningful popular musical art.
+To perhaps provide a start-point for anyone wishing to do the same (and with the greatest difficulty) I decided to select albums that for me represent the very best and meaningful popular musical art, including some of those that re-started my collection.
 At first I planned for a list my top ten albums but that was impracticable and ultimately impossible.
-However, it did mean that some real favourites would have to be discarded and kept for a possible second future list (and included what may seem to many as rather surprising selections, such as Alex Parks INTRODUCTION and Susan Boyle’s I DREAMED A DREAM, both debut albums which I still occasionally listen to).
+However, it did mean that some real favourites would have to be discarded and kept for a possible second future list .

 I opened by providing a quote from Rainer Ptacek because his last album, THE FARM, was recorded days before his death in 1997 and is a truly emotional and beautiful piece of work which moves me more than most albums I have ever heard.
-One can hear and feel, the struggle, and the love and impending loss of family.
+One can hear and feel the struggle and the love, and impending loss of family.
 It hits harder than you can imagine.

 Andrea Bocelli SOGNO.
 Polydor.
 2002